Say hello to next-gen OpEx

 - the value of maintaining real alignment

-- the value of defined process owners and deciders
+- the value of defined process owners

-- the need of client staff time to coordinate integration
+- the need for client staff time

 Loose contract wording that inappropriately exposes the client to future cost escalations, loss of authority, delays, or other troublesome surprises.